 Happily, that very same Third Movement appears in full as a bonus track on Silva Screen’s new The Box Of Delights soundtrack album, alongside – perhaps more significantly – Roger Limb’s actual original score, minor-manipulated excerpts from The Carol Symphony and all.
 This is a release that fans both of the serial and of the BBC Radiophonic Workshop have been clamouring for for a long time, and it’s a pleasure to report that they really have done it justice, from Mark Ayres’ ever-excellent transformation of the original mono recordings never intended for commercial release into something that sounds crisp and expansive, to Roger Limb’s entertaining sleevenotes, to Clayton Hickman’s superb photographic design.
 The half-familiar musical cues stand up well without the visuals they were closely written to match, and despite being presented in order of appearance on-screen, have an evolving and coherent symphonic feel that suggests that Roger Limb might have been doing a little more than just whacking a couple of synths on top of the original recording of The Carol Symphony.

 Poor old RESL162 might never really have been what anyone was hoping for, but the The Box Of Delights soundtrack album really is.
 What’s more, the unfairly overlooked and dismissed eighties output of the BBC Radiophonic Workshop has deserved more recognition for a long time now, and this might just be the release that brings that about.
 If you’ve got a tosser to your kick, it’s well worth spending it on this.

 Top Of The Box, the story behind every single released by BBC Records And Tapes, is available in paperback here or from the Kindle Store here.
-You can also find a feature on the many supernatural/sci-fi children’s serials broadcast by the BBC in the run-up to Christmas in the seventies and eighties in Well At Least It’s Free, available in paperback here or from the Kindle Store here.
+You can also find a feature on the many supernatural/sci-fi children’s serials broadcast by the BBC in the run-up to Christmas in the seventies and eighties in my anthology Well At Least It’s Free, available in paperback here or from the Kindle Store here.

 © Tim Worthington.